NxClayzane/NxClayzane/README.md

 - 🌱 I am a HighSchool Student
 - 🤔 I’m looking for friends so add me in discord or any social medias...
 - 💬 my hobby is learning science & coding, play minecraft at free times
-- 📫 How to reach me: https://discord.gg/9RxnUvTVKe ( Discord )
 - ⚡ Fun fact: Science & tech is my weakness

 ----------------------------------------------------------------------------------------------------------------------------